meom-group/tutos/README.md

 ## Python

 ### Python basics
-For people who have never used of python or a refreshment for people that have ...
+For people who have never used python or a refreshment for people that have ...

   * Introduction through examples : http://swcarpentry.github.io/python-novice-inflammation/
   * Examples from the Python Data Science HandBook : https://github.com/jakevdp/PythonDataScienceHandbook/tree/master/code_listings